Jay00101/Budgeting-Dashboard/README.md

 ## 🚀 Getting Started

-To get a local copy of the Budgeting Dashboard up and running on your machine, please follow these straightforward steps.

 ### Prerequisites

 * A modern web browser (e.g., Chrome, Firefox, Edge, Safari).
 No additional software installations are required.